Creating Video Assignments

 • You can create two types of questions in an interactive video assignment: Multiple Choice and Video Response.
 In the latter, students have to record themselves answering the question.

 NOTE: It is not possible to limit the amount of time students have to answer questions in an interactive video assignment.
-By design, they have an unlimited amount of time to answer Multiple Choice questions.
-For Video Responses, students have an unlimited amount of time to prepare a response, and 120 minutes to record it.
+They have unlimited time to answer Multiple Choice questions.
+For Video Responses, students have unlimited time to prepare a response, and 120 minutes to record it.
 Therefore, this assignment type is not recommended for high-stakes evaluations.

 If you select Multiple Choice, you will be prompted to enter the following information: